 A knish is a Jewish snack found across the Eastern European region.
 Filled with mashed potatoes, sauerkraut, onions, or cheese, it is covered in a heavy dough which is then either baked or deep-fried.

 Another Jewish Eastern European dish is the kreplach.
 Often compared to the Polish uszka, and the Italian tortellini, these dumplings are made of a thin flour-and-egg dough.
 This is then stuffed with various meats or potatoes.
 The kreplach is folded into a triangle or a crescent and served in chicken soup making them a form of soup dumplings.

 13. Kroppkaka – Sweden

-Kroppkaka is traditional Swedish potato dumplings.
-It is stuffed with an allspice-flavoured mix of bacon and onions and served with lingonberry sauce and butter.
+Kroppkaka are traditional Swedish potato dumplings.
+It is stuffed with an allspice-flavored mix of bacon and onions and served with lingonberry sauce and butter.
 When the potato is mixed with barley flour, it is known as palt.
 The most popular versions of this are the Pitepalt from Piteå, which is stuffed with minced meat, and blodpalt, where pig, beef or reindeer blood is mixed into the dough.

 14. Mandu – Korea

 Mandu is the Korean take on dumplings.
 But, they are more similar to the Central Asian manti than they are to Chinese or Japanese dumplings.
 Korean dumpling, mandu consist of a mixture of wet and dry ingredients.
 It is usually filled with ground pork, kimchi, vegetables, and noodles.
 It is served with a dipping sauce made of soy and vinegar.
 There are very many variations, and mandu can be steamed, pan fried, boiled, or even used to make dumpling soup called mandu-guk.